RoundRonin/TCP_Server_Client/README.md

 at the root directory.

-If you want to rebuild the app use
+If you want to rebuild the app use:

 ```sh
 make rebuild
 ```

-To clean upp all the building use
+To clean upp all the building use:

 ```sh
 make clean